llagerlof/aduanizer/README.md

 aduanizer
 =========

-Aduanizer is an import and export tool to migrate specific rows and their related data across databases.
+Aduanizer is an import and export tool for migrating specific rows and their related data across databases.
 It was specifically created to help populating an staging environment with a subset of real data from production.

 ## Getting started